joom/edit-time-tactics/thesis/README.md

   * This solves the local context problem we have in fromEditor. (done)
   * We have to record every type to this interval map during elaboration. (done)
   * We can add a REPL command that gets a sourceposition and returns info. (trying)

+## Ed Morehouse's questions:

+* S-expressions seem pretty limiting.
+What might be a better encoding for abstract syntax in the communications protocol between an editor and a compiler?
+* What are the prospects for building editor interactions into a compiler from the start?
+Is it feasible to implement delaboration in such a way that the compiler could respond directly with surface-syntax terms that fit in the current binding context?
+* What other low-hanging fruit can you implement with this tool?
+For example, could you uniformly rename a binder within a file?
+Lift a hole to a lemma?
+  Prune unused arguments to a function? etc.

+## David Christiansen's questions:

+* How is the performance?
+* What if the editor buffer is modified since last type-check?
+* Is anything in the way of ripping out the Haskell editing interface and doing it all in Idris?
+* How could the design of elaborator reflection better support edit-time tactics?

+Inline questions:
+* How much of the proof term size is due to calling normalize?
+  * JK: I'd say not much, since the proof term size is mostly about how the tactic is designed.
+Coq's omega returns a huge proof term because of the order in which it tries different cases.
+* Lean has a similar system

+Other benefits:
+* Library and DSL authors can provide domain-specific editor tactics
+* Users gain control and customization
+* More people can extend Idris.
+Contributing to the standard library is much easier than to the compiler.